thechori/coffee-crowds/README.md

 ## Enhancements
+- Actual pictures from CoffeeShop that illustrate different crowd ratings
 - Price ratings ($-$$$$)
 - Ability for User to flag an inaccurate Checkin or malicious User
 - Admin functionality on the front end